 Gas — Most companies require you to return your rental with a full tank of gas.
-If you don’t, you’ll be charged the rental company’s price for gas, which is usually more expensive than what you’d pay at a local station.
+If you don’t, you’ll be charged the rental company’s price for gas, which is usually more expensive than what you’d pay at a local gas station.
 Some companies may offer to let you prepay for a full tank of gas so you don’t need to stop for gas before you return the car.
-This may add convenience but could also be more expensive than filling up yourself, especially if you return the car with plenty of gas that you already paid for.
+It might be convenient, but it could be a lot more expensive than filling up yourself.

-Mileage — Most companies offer unlimited miles, but there may be daily limits, depending on the type of car you rent (for example, some SUVs or high-performance cars).
-It helps to know about how far you plan to drive.
-That way, you can choose the company that offers the best mileage terms.
+Mileage — Most companies offer unlimited miles, but not all of them do.
+Some may have limits depending on the type of car you rent (for example, some SUVs or high-performance cars).
+It helps to estimate how far you plan to drive and choose the company that offers the best mileage terms.

-Taxes — Before making your reservation, review your quote carefully to confirm that required state, city, or county taxes and other fees, like a “vehicle licensing fee” or an “energy recovery fee,” are included to avoid surprises later.
+Taxes — Before you make a reservation, review your quote carefully to confirm that any required state, city, or county taxes and other fees, like a “vehicle licensing fee” or an “energy recovery fee,” are included to avoid surprises later.
 If you don’t see taxes or fees listed, you may want to ask the rental company if they charge them.

-Tolls — Most companies offer ways to pay tolls automatically with devices, but that comes at a cost.
-The company might:
+Tolls — Most companies offer ways to pay tolls automatically, but that convenience comes at a cost.
+The company might

-- charge you a service fee for every day of your rental — even if you don’t use the service again.
+- charge you a service fee for every day of your rental — even for the days you don’t drive on toll roads.
 There’s usually a maximum dollar amount for the rental period.

-- add a service fee each time you pay a toll with the device, meaning that you pay the toll and an additional fee.
+- charge you a service fee each time you pay a toll with the device, which means you’ll pay the toll and an additional fee.

-Roadside assistance — Ask if this service is included in the base price of your rental car or if you have to pay extra.
+Roadside assistance — Sometimes, this service is included in the base price of your rental car.
+Ask if you’ll have to pay extra.
 If there’s a fee, find out what it covers — for example, if you have a flat tire, dead battery, or lock the keys in the car.
-If you belong to an auto club, check to see if your membership includes free or low-cost roadside assistance, so you might not need to pay the rental company’s fee.
-Or, you might have roadside coverage through your credit card (assuming use it to pay for the rental) or your auto insurance may had roadside assistance for rentals.
+If you belong to an auto club, your membership might include free or low-cost roadside assistance, so you might not need to pay the rental company’s fee.
+Or, you might have roadside coverage through your credit card (assuming you’ll use it to pay for the rental) or your personal auto insurance policy.

-Drop-off fees — It may be expensive to return your rental to a different place than where you picked it up.
+- Drop-off fees — It may be expensive to return your rental to a different place than you picked it up.

-Equipment-rentals — If you want extra items, like a car seat, or ski or bike racks, it will cost you.
-Reserve these items in advance to make sure they’ll be available.
+- Equipment rentals — If you want extra items, like a car seat, or ski or bike racks, it will cost you.
+Reserve them in advance to make sure they’ll be available.

-Insurance — Rental car companies usually offer drivers additional insurance coverage options for a price.
-They say you can limit your liability while driving their car if you buy their coverage.
+Insurance — Rental car companies usually offer insurance coverage options for a fee.
 But you may already be covered by your car or homeowner’s insurance.
-Check your policies, and call your insurance company if you’re not sure about coverage.
+Check your policies and call your insurance company if you’re not sure about your coverage.
 If you’re traveling on business, you may be covered by your employer’s insurance.
 Some credit card companies and auto clubs include free rental protection when you use their cards to pay for rentals.

-Waivers — Rental companies also may try to sell you a Collision Damage Waiver (CDW) or a Loss Damage Waiver (LDW) that guarantees the rental company will pay for damages to your rental car.
-But unlike collision insurance, a waiver won’t pay for any injuries to you or damages to your personal property.
-Check your health insurance policy.
-It might offer protection that CDW coverage doesn’t.
+Waivers — Rental companies also may try to sell you a Collision Damage Waiver (CDW), sometimes known as a Loss Damage Waiver (LDW) that guarantees the rental company will pay for damages to your rental car.
+But a waiver won’t pay for any injuries to you or damage to your personal property.

-Some credit cards also offer CDW when you use them to pay for the rental — but you’ll need to decline the rental car’s coverage to be eligible.
+Many credit cards also offer a CDW when you use them to pay for the rental — but you’ll need to decline the rental car’s coverage to be eligible.

 If you don’t buy a CDW or aren’t covered by your personal car insurance, you’re responsible for any damages to the rental — sometimes the full value.